someodd/burrow/CONTRIBUTING.md

 1. Use `prep-release.sh` which will tag with the next release, it'll suggest the release number, but you can review first.

   * double-check the `CHANGELOG.md`...

+1. check the github action for release and then check the subsequent release cut and the packages attached